Vampires (1998 film): Production

 Largo Entertainment bought the rights to John Steakley's novel in 1992 and planned on turning the film into the studio's next big project.
 Although Carpenter, alongside Sam Raimi, Peter Jackson, and Ron Underwood, had all been considered, Russell Mulcahy was the first to be the attached director.
 Dolph Lundgren had been cast in the lead role of Jack Crow, and it was reported that Willem Dafoe was being eyed for a secondary role, likely the role of antagonist vampire Valek.
-Many proposed drafts for the film existed, including one that took place entirely at The Vatican and featured a vampirized Pope as the villain, and another that took place in a distant high-tech future where vampires are commonplace and vampire hunters are as abundant as police officers.
-The film was slated for a Summer 1996 release date with a budget of $50–$60 million, but conflicts between Mulcahy and the studio forced him to leave the project before filming began, taking Lundgren with him.
+Many proposed drafts for the film existed, including one that took place entirely at The Vatican and featured a vampirized Pope as the villain, and another that took place in a distant high-tech future in which vampires were commonplace and vampire hunters were as abundant as police officers.
+The film was slated for a summer 1996 release date with a budget of $50 million to $60 million, but conflicts between Mulcahy and the studio forced him to leave the project before filming began, taking Lundgren with him.
 The two would immediately begin working on Silent Trigger, which borrowed elements from the unused scripts for Vampires.

-Shortly after finishing work on Escape from L.A., John Carpenter was thinking about quitting filmmaking because "it stopped being fun".
+Shortly after finishing work on Escape from L.A., John Carpenter was thinking about quitting filmmaking, because "it stopped being fun."
 Largo Entertainment approached him with a project called Vampires, an adaptation of the novel of the same name by John Steakley.
-They gave him two screenplays; one by Don Jakoby and one by Dan Mazur.
-Carpenter read both screenplays and the novel, and he saw the potential for a film he'd been interested in making.
-"I went into my office and thought, 'It's going to be set in the American southwest and it's a western – Howard Hawks.'"
-Carpenter had always wanted to make a film that experimented with mixing the horror and western genres, and felt Vampires was perfect for him.
+Largo gave him two screenplays; one by Don Jakoby and one by Dan Mazur.
+Carpenter read both screenplays and the novel, and he saw the potential for a film he been interested in making.
+"I went into my office and thought, 'It's going to be set in the American Southwest, and it's a western — Howard Hawks.'"
+Carpenter had always wanted to make a film that experimented with mixing the horror and western genres and felt Vampires was perfect for him.
 "The story is set up like a western.
 It's about killers for hire.
 They're a western cliché.
 In this movie they’re paid to kill vampires."
 In terms of tone and look, Carpenter felt that his film was "a little more like The Wild Bunch than Hawks in its style, but the feelings and the whole ending scene is a kind of replay on Red River."

-The film was originally set to be made with a budget $60 million, but was slashed down to $20 million at the last minute.
+The film was originally set to be made with a budget $60 million but was slashed down to $20 million at the last minute.
 To accommodate the sudden budgetary concerns, he wrote his own screenplay, taking elements from the Jakoby and Mazur scripts, the book, and some of his own ideas, alongside writer and frequent collaborator Michael De Luca.
 For this film, Carpenter wanted to get away from the stereotype of gothic vampires as he said in an interview, "My vampires are savage creatures.
 There isn't a second of brooding loneliness in their existence.
 They're too busy ripping and tearing humans apart."